Property pane for cut, chamfer, surface treatment, surface, and point properties

 For example, profile and material are object properties.

 dialog boxes using Quick Launch.
-If needed, you can customize the property pane for each object typecollection of data that describes an object that represents the common characteristics shared by a number of individual objects
+If needed, you can customize the property pane for each object typedescription of a group of objects that share common characteristics

 separately, and select which properties you wish to see.
 If you are a company administrator, you can distribute the customized property panes to other users in the company.

 Cut properties in the property pane

 The cut properties are available in the property pane only after you have created and selected a cut.
 You cannot access or modify the cut properties before the cut is created.
 To open the cut properties in the property pane, double-click the selected cut.

 By default, the property pane contain the following Polygon cut properties: Name , Profile , Material , Class , and At depth.

 - The Material property ( ANTIMATERIAL ) is read-only, and you cannot modify it.

 - Previously, the Polygon cut command showed the cut properties in the Contour plate properties dialog box.
 The Contour plate properties dialog box also contained the Numbering series and Finish properties which are not available in the Polygon cut properties in the property pane.
 If you need the Numbering series and Finish information in Tekla Structures 2018i, you can customize the property pane layout for polygon cutcut that is defined by a polygon

 and add the properties to the customized layout.

 Previously, the cutting partbuilding object that creates a part-shaped hollow